 The ship is being called a ‘Game Changer’ – let’s find out why!

-A quick whistle-stop tour of the outside areas including a huge swimming pool with plenty of sun-loungers facing all directions.
-It has a great atmosphere here; the roof top terrace and bar are really modern and again a really nice place to spend some time.
+A quick whistle-stop tour of Celebrity Edge’s outside areas including a huge swimming pool with plenty of sun-loungers facing all directions.
+It has a great atmosphere here; the rooftop terrace and bar are really modern and again a really nice place to spend some time.
 The indoor solarium is a good layout and plenty of comfortable sun loungers and space.

 Our lifeboat drill was organised very well and seemed to be over very quickly – this is compulsory on all cruises.

-The food was amazing, the service was great and it is nice to have a choice – especially so on a longer cruise.
+The food on Celebrity Edge was amazing, the service was great and it is nice to have a choice – especially so on a longer cruise.

 Our evening had been arranged for us and there are so many things to do with much variety including shows, dancing, acrobatics and bars to investigate.
-The theatre is a nice size and layout and the stars of Midsummers Night Dream were very talented singers and dancers.
+The theatre on board Celebrity Edge is a nice size and layout and the stars of Midsummers Night Dream were very talented singers and dancers.
 The acrobatics show in the club was amazing.
-On board the choice of bars is varied from live music in the Grand Plaza to chilled out tunes in the Eden bar at the very rear of the ship – this was my favourite perfect for the end of a very busy day !
+On board the choice of bars is varied from live music in the Grand Plaza to chilled out tunes in the Eden bar at the very rear of the ship – this was my favourite perfect for the end of a very busy day!